twanvl/regex-playground/README.md

  * to offer a playground for converting between various representations
  * to be a tool for checking student homework in formal languages courses.

+## Technical details

+The project is built in typescript + react.